 Just as retracements are assumed to end at or near a Fibonacci number, the core assumption of Fibonacci extensions is that when a trend resumes, it will go as far as a Fibonacci number.
 The idea is that you can use a Fibonacci extension as a price target just as you can use a Fibonacci number as a stop.
-Extension is also named “projection,” which reflects that the extension is an effort to identify support or resistance in the future.
+The extension is also named “projection,” which reflects that the extension is an effort to identify support or resistance in the future.

 The default levels are 0.0%, 23.6%, 38.2%, 50.0%, 61.8%, 100.0%, 161.8%, 261.8%, and 423.6%.
-As noted in the previous lesson, 50% and 100% are not Fibonacci numbers but have an obvious appeal to the pattern-seeking human brain, and were adopted by W.D.
+As noted in the previous lesson, 50% and 100% are not Fibonacci numbers but have an obvious appeal to the pattern-seeking human brain and were adopted by W.D.
 Gann as key numbers.

 See the example chart below.
-Point A marks a low and Point B marks the high before a pullback.
+Point A marks a low, and Point B marks the high before a pullback.
 If we assume the pullback is temporary and will revolve itself back into an upmove, we want to know how far it will go.
 Subtract the price at Point A from the price at Point B and multiply the low at Point C by each of the various Fibonacci numbers as a percentage.
 The 50% level here represents 50% of the move from A to B applied to C.

 The next chart shows another example of the Fibonacci extension.
 Again, the percentages shown after Point C are based on the move from Point A to Point B. The currency (which happens to be the sterling) touches the 100% projection amount before proceeding to pull back to the level at which the initial rally had started.